-I was doing all these workshops and writing about spirituality, but a part of me had become stagnant.
+I was doing a lot of spiritual workshops and writing about spirituality, but a part of me had become stagnant.
 And I was moving away from the very thing that had changed my life.

 The Stages Of Gaining and Losing Interest In Spirituality